caseywdunn/data_analysis_intro/readme.md

 Optional:
 - If on Windows, install Windows Subsystem for Linux (WSL) - https://docs.microsoft.com/en-us/windows/wsl/install .
 - If you use R, install R https://cran.r-project.org/

+## Topics

+### Data visualization

+See `visualizaiton` in this repository.
+For a broader discussion, see the class I did on [interacting with data](https://github.com/Brown-BIOL2430-S04-Fall2015/syllabus).

+### Machine learning

+This video introduces the basic concepts of neural networks - https://www.youtube.com/watch?v=aircAruvnKk

+[This](https://kili-technology.com/data-labeling/machine-learning/neural-network-architecture-all-you-need-to-know-as-an-mle-2023-edition) is a good overview of network architectures.

+This is the paper that introduced the Transformer and kicked off extensive progress in generative AI - https://arxiv.org/abs/1706.03762

+#### Generative AI

+A leaderboard of chatbots - https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard

+To install and run your own chatbot locally, first install [ollama](https://ollama.com/)

+For a small model that can run on most laptops, try:

+    ollama run llama2

+If you have 40GB of disk space to spare, at least 64GB of RAM, and a good GPU, try:

+    ollama run dolphin-mixtral:latest